Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-locally.md

 >**Note:**
 >
-> 1. this may take some time the first time it runs.
+> 1. This may take some time the first time it runs.
 > 2. To learn more dotnet commands, please visit [.NET CLI overview](https://docs.microsoft.com/dotnet/core/tools/)
 > 3. You can also build the repo using Visual Studio:
 >    1. Right click on the solution `ACSAuthenticationSolution.sln` in **Solution Explorer**.